Lake Erie: Microclimates

 The lake is responsible for microclimates that are important to agriculture.
 Along its north shore is one of the richest areas of Canada's fruit and vegetable production; this southernmost tip, particularly in the area around Leamington, is known as Canada's "tomato capital".
-The area around Port Rowan has special trees which grow because of the "tempering effect of the lake", and species include tulip trees, dogwood, sassafras and sour gum.
-In this area there are many greenhouses which produce a "variety of tropical plants rarely cultivated so far north", including some species of cacti, because of the lake's tempering effect.
-Along the southeastern shore of Ohio, Pennsylvania, and New York is an important grape growing region, as are the islands in the lake.
+The area around Port Rowan has special trees that grow because of the "tempering effect of the lake", and species include tulip trees, dogwood, sassafras, and sour gum.
+This area's many greenhouses produce a "variety of tropical plants rarely cultivated so far north", including some species of cacti, because of the lake's tempering effect.
+Along the southeastern shore of Ohio, Pennsylvania, and New York is an important grape-growing region, as are the islands in the lake.
 Apple orchards are abundant in northeast Ohio to western New York.

 Long-term weather patterns

-According to one estimate, 34 to 36 inch of water evaporates each year from the surface of the lake, which allows for rainfall and other precipitation in surrounding areas.
-There are conflicting reports about the overall effect of global warming on the Great Lakes region, including Lake Erie.
-One account suggests that climate change is causing greater evaporation of lake water, leading to warmer temperatures as well as ice in winter which is less thick or nonexistent, fueling concerns that "Erie appears to be shrinking" and is the most likely candidate among the five Great Lakes to "turn into a festering mud puddle."
-In 2010, the Windsor Star reported that the lake experienced record-breaking water temperatures reaching 81 °F in mid-August and compared the lake to a "bath tub".
+According to one estimate, 34 to 36 inch of water evaporate each year from the surface of the lake, which allows for rainfall and other precipitation in surrounding areas.
+Reports are conflicting about the overall effect of global warming on the Great Lakes region, including Lake Erie.
+One account suggests that climate change is causing greater evaporation of lake water, leading to warmer temperatures, as well as thinner or nonexistent ice in winter, which is fueling concerns that "Erie appears to be shrinking" and is the most likely candidate among the five Great Lakes to "turn into a festering mud puddle."
+In 2010, the Windsor Star reported that the lake experienced record-breaking water temperatures, reaching 81 °F in mid-August and compared the lake to a "bath tub".

 Ecosystems

 Lake Erie has a complex ecosystem with many species in interaction.
 Human activity, such as pollution and maritime ship traffic, can affect this environment in numerous ways.
-The interactions between new species can sometimes have beneficial effects, as well as harmful effects.
+The interactions between invasive species can sometimes have beneficial effects, though harmful effects are more likely.
 Some introductions have been seen as beneficial such as the introduction of Pacific salmon.
 Occasionally there have been mass die-offs of certain species of fish, sometimes for reasons unknown, such as many numbers of rainbow smelt in May 2010.